Chen Yun: Political career under Mao

+Economic management

-Throughout the 1950s, Chen was the official who did the most to moderate Mao's radical economic reforms.
-Looking back, Chen would later believe that it was the Chairman's errors that most kept China from achieving its Five-Year Plans.
-In 1956, when the 8th National Congress of Chinese Communist Party was held, Chen was elected a Vice-chairman of the Central Committee.
+During the 1950s and 1960s, Chen was a proponent of more market-oriented economic measures.
+Looking back, Chen would later believe that it was Mao's errors that most kept China from achieving its Five-Year Plans.
+In 1956, when the 8th National Congress of Chinese Communist Party was held, Chen was elected a vice chairman of the Central Committee.
 Around that time, both Mao and Chen had come to believe that the economic system, modeled on that of the Soviet Union, was overly centralized, but had different ideas about what to do about it.
-Chen's proposal was to make wider use of the market, allowing for the operation of supply and demand rather than simple government fiat in determining the allocation of resources.
-He argued that decisions concerning prices and production should be made by individual firms, in conformity with business logic.
-At the same time he favored giving the central government ministries stronger control over these firms, to assure that their decisions did not transgress the boundaries of the plan.
+Chen believed that markets should have a larger economic role but remain subject to a state-controlled plan.
+Chen used the metaphor of a caged bird to describe the socialist economy.
+If the cage was too small, the bird would not survive.
+If the cage was left open, the bird would fly away.

-Mao's idea, rather, was to devolve powers to provincial and local authorities, in practice Party committees rather than state technocrats, and to use mass mobilization rather than either a detailed central plan or the market to promote economic growth.
+Mao's idea, rather, was to devolve powers to provincial and local authorities, which were in practice Party committees rather than state technocrats, and to use mass mobilization rather than either a detailed central plan or the market to promote economic growth.
 Mao's program prevailed, and these policies converged with the rest of the ultimately disastrous Great Leap Forward.
 By early 1959, the economy was already showing signs of strain.
 In January of that year, Chen Yun published an article calling for increased Soviet aid.
-In March, he published a subdued but general critique of the Leap, especially its reliance on the mass movement.
+In March, he published a subdued but general critique of the Leap, especially its reliance on mass movement.
 Economic growth, he asserted, was not simply a matter of speed.
 It required attention to safe working conditions and quality engineering.
 It depended on technical skill, not just political awareness.

-Leading China's economic recovery

-This was Chen's last public statement during Mao's lifetime.
+Cultural Revolution

+Chen fell out of favor with Mao.
 In the summer of 1959 the Party convened a meeting at the resort town of Lushan to review the policies of the Leap.
 The Minister of Defense, Marshal Peng Dehuai, attacked the radicalism of the Leap, and Mao took this, or affected to take it, as an attack on himself and his authority.
 Mao responded with a vicious personal attack on Peng.
 Peng lost his military positions and the Party undertook a general purge of what Mao termed right opportunism.
-Further reform of the Leap policies was now out of the question.
+Further reform of the Leap's policies were now out of the question.
 China continued on its set course for another year or more, and by the end of 1960 had fallen deep into famine.

 Chen Yun was certainly in sympathy with Peng Dehuai's criticism of the Leap and joined forces with Zhou Enlai and Deng Xiaoping to manage the economy in the post-Great Leap Forward period, which required deft handling of Chairman Mao's sensitivity to criticism.